omarkawach/foss-gis-web-components/README.md

 If you're looking to write some truly "enterprise-ready" web components, you will face a series of challenges for consideration:
 - Whether or not to include framework wrappers
 - Publishing on npm
+- How well a GIS web mapping library can work with web components
 - Typings
   - Including HTML typings is basically a freebie.
 Typings for JSX would be an additional effort
 - Documentation